 By contrast, here is a statement I read from a Buddhist Yoga practitioner and blogger:

 “Wisdom cannot be imparted. … Knowledge can be communicated, but not wisdom.
 One can find it, live it, do wonders through it, but one cannot communicate and teach it.”
 She goes on to double-speak to say… “Wisdom is timeless.
 It can only be arrived at with discernment and the development of our consciousness to a level that understands paradox and true freedom.
 Knowledge simply binds us to erroneous, concrete beliefs, making it nearly impossible to understand the truth of the Universe.
 Wisdom, however, discloses Truth in ways that cannot even be explained with a thousand books, a million teachings from religious figures, or a hundred million facts memorized and assimilated.
-Wisdom is so pure, that even language corrupts it.”The World tends to teach that wisdom is mystical, hidden and unknowable; whereas the Bible teaches… Click To Tweet
+Wisdom is so pure, that even language corrupts it.”The World tends to teach that wisdom is mystical, hidden and unknowable; whereas the Bible teaches that God makes wisdom known and readily available to those who submit to Him.
+Click To Tweet

 This philosophy that “Knowledge simply binds us to erroneous, concrete beliefs, making it nearly impossible to understand the truth of the Universe” is running rampant through the American education system.
 Here’s an example.
 Not long ago, I was speaking with an educational consultant who said, “I want children to challenge that 2+2=4, because I want them to think outside the box.”